The Best Home Barista Espresso Machine & Grinder Setups

 Check Price - Shop Coffee

-The Synchronika is ECM’s flagship dual boiler espresso machines, and it’s among the the majority of popular dual boiler espresso coffee machines on the market.
+The Synchronika is ECM’s flagship dual boiler espresso machines, and it’s among the many popular dual boiler espresso coffee machines on the market.

 This is an E61 group machine, with a PID, so no worries here when it comes to temperature stability.
-The PID allows independent control of both boilers, allowing you to fix the brew boiler temp in one-degree increments, and allowing you to troubleshoot the steam pressure.
+The PID allows independent control of both boilers, allowing you to modify the brew boiler temp in one-degree increments, and allowing you to fine-tune the steam pressure.

 It has two insulated stainless steel boilers, a huge 2L boiler for the steam, and a 750ml brew boiler, with 1400W and 1200W elements respectively.

-The steam boiler can achieve 2 bars of pressure, which is the sort of steam pressure I’d expect from a commercial machine quite than a home barista machine.
-In truth, the only other home barista machines I’m aware of which achieve this are the La Marzocco GS3 which is nearly three times the price.
+The steam boiler can achieve 2 bars of pressure, which is the kind of steam pressure I’d expect from a commercial machine rather than a home barista machine.
+Basically, the only other home barista machines I’m aware of which achieve this are the La Marzocco GS3 which is nearly three times the price.

-There’s a 3L water tank, though you can plumb it in if you prefer, thanks to the rotary pump which also steeps this a more quiet espresso coffee machine than many, as a lot of home barista espresso machines tend to have mildly louder vibration pumps.
+There’s a 3L water tank, though you can plumb it in if you prefer, thanks to the rotary pump which also brews this a more quiet espresso coffee machine than the majority of, as a lot of home barista espresso machines tend to have slightly louder vibration pumps.

 It has two pressure gauges, one for the steam boiler and one for the pump.
 It’s a lever-operated machine as is usually (but not always) the case with E61 machines, it comes with a commercial sized 58m portafilter, and the drip tray capacity is an impressive 1.2L.